Stickydicee/portfolio/honeypot-rpi5/slack integration.rst

     sudo nano /etc/systemd/system/slackalerts.service

-Paste the contents of the `slackalerts.service <https://github.com/Stickydicee/portfolio/blob/main/honeypot-rpi5/slackalerts.service>`_ to configure it as a systemd service:
+Paste the contents of the `slackalerts.service <https://github.com/Stickydicee/portfolio/blob/main/honeypot-rpi5/slackalerts.service>`_ to configure it as a systemd service.

 Enable and start the service: